The Philosophy of Creative Writing 4

 Being in the flow of art is a spiritual awakening feeling much like journaling.
 It is like meditating that is like losing yourself in the moment.
 Before getting down to work, I always tried affirming myself as a person of value, talented enough and naive enough to rewrite my life.

 Kneading clay is real therapy not only for our souls but for our tired arthritic hands.
-Our world can be fresh with wonder and meaning when we bring something new into existence; something never seen before.
+Our world can be fresh with wonder and meaning when we bring something new into existence; something is never seen before.
 We simply have to let our hands work their magic.
-I agree with Oliver Wendell Holmes’ words: a mind, stretched to new ideas, never goes back to its original dimensions.
+I agree with Oliver Wendell Holmes

 A Thousand Eyes